bmispelon/presentations/20130327_django_cbv.rst

 Not instanciated on its own.

-Usually needs to be combined with a more "concrete" one to fully work.
+Needs to be combined with a more "concrete" one to fully work.

 Why use them?